 For FY12, the Health Center's budget includes state funding for fringe benefits of \$13.5 million for John Dempsey Hospital (JDH).
 This is in recognition of the fringe benefit differential between JDH and the average at other Connecticut hospitals.
-The legislature approved an appropriation of \$123.5 million for FY12.
-The \$123.5 is an increase over the FY11 appropriation of \$4.2 million.
-This is continued recognition of the structural challenges at the Health Center.
-These structural challenges include a higher proportion of Medicaid patients and a higher proportion of non-medical surgical programs delivered by the Health Center.
+The allotment of \$109.7 million for FY12 is a decrease of \$9.5 million compared to the FY11 appropriation.
+Fringe Benefit support from the State for the Health Center is estimated at \$58.7 million for FY12.
+Total State support (including fringe benefits) for the Health Center is 21.2% for FY12.
+In order to offset the decrease in the allotment, the Health Center has implemented a Cost Reduction Plan.
+This plan includes elimination of vacant positions, savings related to the NICU contract with CCMC, savings related to fringe benefit rate changes and reductions to various other expenses resulting in a \$4.2 million loss for FY12.